-The First World War centenary (2014-2018) is accompanied by a tidal wave of events, exhibitions, TV series, books and commemorations.
-However, one key aspect of the War’s history is almost certain to receive little or no attention: the history and stories of the people and organisations that opposed the conflict.
+The First World War centenary (2014-2018) was accompanied by a tidal wave of events, exhibitions, TV series, books and commemorations.
+However, one key aspect of the War’s history received little attention: the history and stories of the people and organisations that opposed the conflict.

 Moreover, this history – of police raids and clandestine printing presses, disobedient soldiers and feminist peace initiatives, Maori princesses and striking German munitions workers – appears to be largely unknown even to contemporary activists.